DarkGhostHunter/Laraload/README.md

 ### FAQ

+* The package returns errors when I used it!

+Check you're using PHP 7.4 (critical), and Opcache is enabled.
+Also, check your storage directory is writable.

+If you presume this is an error by the package, [open an issue](https://github.com/DarkGhostHunter/Laraload/issues/new) with full details.
+If it's a problem on the Preloader itself, [issue it there](https://github.com/DarkGhostHunter/Preloader/issues).

 * Why I can't use something like `php artisan laraload:generate` instead?
 Like a [Listener](https://laravel.com/docs/events) or [Scheduler](https://laravel.com/docs/scheduling)?

 Opcache is not enabled when using PHP CLI.
 You must let the live application generate the list automatically _on demand_.